 Streaming Statistics (Editor’s Choice)

-- In 2019, nearly a third of music streamers worldwide had Spotify subscriptions.
+- In 2021, 32% of music streamers worldwide had Spotify subscriptions.
+(Statista)

 Exciting Video Streaming Statistics

-Moreover, the annual growth rate of this segment between 2021 and 2028 will most likely be around 21%.
+Moreover, the annual growth rate of this segment between 2022 and 2030 will most likely be 21.3%.
 The biggest drivers of the fast market growth are artificial intelligence and blockchain technology.
 For example, AI plays a vital role in cinematography, voice-overs, and other similar components of video production.
 Quite a few video providers, most notably Netflix, have introduced AI into their operations to improve their content and personalize customer experience.